 If it is hotter, run a fan at night to keep you cool, as well as provide some peaceful white noise.
 Buy a quality mattress, making sure to check the mattress dimensions in your RV.
 Make your bed daily to make the RV seem cleaner which will help keep you in a good mood.

 When you are boondocking in a colder climate, there are some things you can do to winterize your RV while you’re living in it.
 Use heat tape to wrap your hoses to prevent them from freezing.
 Insulate your carport with fiberglass and keep your heater at 50 degrees minimum which helps keep things from freezing.

 Leave cupboards open that would normally hide things like plumbing and water tanks.
 You need all the heat you can get so be sure to leave all appropriate cupboards open so that the heat can infiltrate the area.
 Remember to air out your RV or you will have a lot of moisture accumulation.
 Finally, dress warmly to prevent freezing.

 However, in my opinion, if there are freezing temperatures are out there, you are in the wrong place.
 If you are able to spend your winters in warmer climates, you are better off.
 Even then nights can be cool and your RV furnace is not too efficient.
 Get a small, more economical heater that can help to keep you warm.
 If you are plugged in, a small electric heater, if you are boondocking, you will need a propane heater.

 Additional Tips to Consider

 If you are planning on living in your camper RV long-term, then you need to maintain it.
-Cleaning the roofs at least twice a year, maintain the slides, keeping them lubricated, cover your tires from sun damage, blow the dust out of the fridge and heater vents, etc. Dry rot and leaks are also common.
+Cleaning the roofs at least twice a year, maintaining the slides, keeping them lubricated, covering your tires from sun damage, blowing the dust out of the fridge and heater vents, etc. Dry rot and leaks are also common.